tanhauhau/tanhauhau.github.io/content/blog/creating-custom-javascript-syntax-with-babel/index.md

 The steps we've gone through above is similar to part of the [TC39 proposal](https://github.com/tc39/proposals) [process](https://tc39.es/process-document/) when defining a new JavaScript specification.
 When proposing a new specification, the champion of the proposal usually write polyfills or forked out babel to write proof-of-concept demos.
 As you've seen, forking a parser or writing polyfills is not the hardest part of the process, but to define the problem space, plan and think through the use cases and edge cases, and gather opinions and suggestions from the community.
 To this end, I am grateful to the proposal champion, for their effort in pushing the JavaScript language forward.

 Finally, if you want to see the code we've done so far in a full picture, you can [check it out from Github](https://github.com/tanhauhau/babel/compare/old-master...curry-function).

+---

+## Editor's Note

+I've worked on the babel repository for a while, yet I've never added a new syntax to the babel parser before.
+Most of my contributions were just fixing bugs and specs compliance feature.

+Yet this idea of creating a new syntax has been in my mind for a while.
+So I took the chance of writing a blog to try it out.
+It is an exhilarating experience to see it work as expected.

+Having the ability to manipulate the syntax of the language you are writing is invigorating.
+It empowers us the possibility of writing less code or more straightforward code and shifts that complexity to compile time.
+Just as how `async-await` solves the callback hell and promise-chaining hell.

+If this article inspires you to some great idea, and you wish to discuss it with somebody, you are always more than welcome to reach out to me through [Twitter](https://twitter.com/lihautan).

 ## Further Reading